mallory/e2ee/draft-e2ee.md

 Introduction
 ============

 End-to-end encryption is an application of cryptography mechanisms and properties in communication systems between endpoints.
-End-to-end encrypted systems provide security and privacy through confidentiality, integrity, authenticity and forward secrecy for communication amongst human users.
-Such communication amongst users can include messages, email, video, audio, and other forms of media.
+End-to-end encrypted systems provide security and privacy through confidentiality, integrity, authenticity and forward secrecy for communication amongst people.
+Such communication can include messages, email, video, audio, and other forms of media.

 Improvements to end-to-end encryption strive to maximize the user's security and privacy while balancing usability and availability.